 HOW TO MAKE THIS EASY FIG CHUTNEY RECIPE

 Cool before placing in an air-tight glass container.
 As the chutney cools a jammy consistency will form.
-Store in a cool place before putting in the refrigerator.
+Store in a cool place before putting it in the refrigerator.

 WHAT TO SERVE WITH FIG CHUTNEY